 This can be challenging in a dark environment, but you will likely find that setting the focus to the infinity option or just before it will work just fine, as the fireworks are likely to be some distance away.

 Finally, you will want to shoot in RAW if your camera supports it.
-This will give you much greater control over your images when it comes to editing them using one of our recommend photo editing applications.
+This will give you much greater control over your images when you edit them using one of our recommended photo editing applications.

 Camera Settings Cheat Sheet for Fireworks